 Many home improvement projects aim to make the most of the available space in a property, but sometimes the setup of your home may waste precious space.
 If that’s the case, installing a stud partition wall is a great way to improve the layout.

-In this guide, we’ll take you through how much stud partition wall cost per m2 in the UK.
+This guide will take you through how much stud partition walls cost per m2 in the UK.
 We’ll cover the required materials, their prices, and what a pro might charge you to do the job on your behalf.

 There are a few different types of internal partition walls used to separate the rooms of a property.
 This handy guide from DIY Extra provides info on all of them.
-Stud partition walls are not load-bearing, making them ideal for creating extra rooms or otherwise altering your property’s layout.
+Stud partition walls are not load-bearing, making them ideal for creating extra rooms or altering your property’s layout.

 Most modern stud partition walls have a timber frame covered by plasterboard.
-The internal area of the frame can have insulation for heat retention or soundproofing, as desired.
+The frame’s internal area can have heat retention or soundproofing insulation, as desired.
 The timber frame of a stud partition wall has a soleplate on the floor and a head plate on the ceiling.
 Timber studs (giving the wall its name) then extend from one plate to the other.

 There are also horizontal studs to provide greater stability, while shorter lengths of timber called noggins get nailed between the studs to further solidify the structure.

-Plasterboard covers the timber frame and is then wet plastered to finish it.
-Done correctly, a stud partition wall looks like any other wall within your property.
-You can also incorporate a door, a window or other features as needed.
+Builders use plasterboard to cover the timber frame and then apply wet plaster to finish it.
+If done correctly, a stud partition wall looks like any other wall within your property.
+You can also incorporate a door, a window or other features.

 Can You Install Stud Partition Walls Yourself?